 Have you ever received a bill that had an error or one which was much larger than you expected?
 It didn’t sit well, right?
 Well, that’s the same way your patients feel if you send them a statement due that is incorrect or higher than they anticipated, an issue that can easily occur if you increase fees without notifying them in advance or raise your charges in surprisingly large increments.
 Not only can situations like these anger your patients, but it also erodes their trust in you.

-Another billing issue which can drive patients away is making promises that you don’t keep.
+Another billing issue that can drive patients away is making promises that you don’t keep.
 An example of this is the “bait and switch” scheme where you get them in the door by saying or promising one thing, but deliver something else due to either disqualification or “fine print” which involves additional costs they weren’t expecting.
 Again, this increases their level of mistrust in you, making them not want to come back.

 Issues with billing that are strong enough to make a patient leave without so much as a goodbye also include having limited payment options.
 If you don’t accept the patient’s insurance, don’t allow them to make payment arrangements, or don’t have the necessary payment forms, this makes it harder for them to afford your services.
 And if they can’t afford your services, they’re most likely won’t return.